telerik/maui-docs/knowledge-base/hide-no-result-message-autocomplete-net-maui.md

 ```xml
 <telerik:RadAutoComplete x:Name="autoComplete" NoResultsMessage=" " ... />
 ```
-The message won't be displayed but the suggestion view will be visible.
-If you want to hide the SuggestionView
+The message won't be displayed but the Suggestion View will be visible.
+If you want to hide the Suggestion View:

 **2.** Set the `SuggestionViewBackgroundColor` property to a transparent color.